-Research fellowships enable students with academic interests and exceptional organizational / project management skills to work closely with individual faculty members to support emerging projects.
-These fellowships are open to full time students, committing to a full year of study at Pardes.
-Applications are currently being reviewed and allocated on a rolling basis, with priority review and funding given to earlier applicants.
-Deadline: May 15, 2023
+Research fellowships enable students with academic interests and exceptional project management skills to work closely with individual Pardes faculty members to support their emerging projects.

-- The Talmud Skills Research Fellow will assist Daniel Reifman in developing his Intermediate/Advanced Talmud Skills course into a curriculum and/or online resource.
-This will be distributed to schools and educators through the Pardes Center For Jewish Education.
-Click here for more info.
+The Talmud Skills Research Fellow will assist Rabbi Daniel Reifman in developing his Intermediate/Advanced Talmud Skills course into a curriculum and/or online resource.
+This will be distributed to schools and educators through the Pardes Center for Jewish Education.

-- The Tanakh Fellow will work together with Judy Klitsner on the organizing, researching and production of her commentary on the Bible, which will be part of a major online library.
+The Tanakh Fellow will work together with Judy Klitsner on the organizing, researching and production of her commentary on the Bible, which will be part of a major online library.
 The Torah commentary will combine rigorous literary analysis with psychological and philosophical human insights that are relevant to a modern reader.
-Click here for more info.

-- The Rabbinic Literature Fellow will assist Gila Fine in her research on the Women of the Talmud, editing, proofreading, indexing, and cross-referencing written materials in preparation for publication.
-Click here to learn more.
+The Rabbinic Literature Fellow will assist Gila Fine in her research on the Women of the Talmud, editing, proofreading, indexing, and cross-referencing written materials in preparation for publication.

-- The Student Journal Editor Fellow will work together with faculty member Rahel Berkovits on the organizing, editing and production of Pardes’ Student Torah Journal.
+The Student Journal Editor Fellow will work together with faculty member Rabbi Rahel Berkovits on the organizing, editing and production of Pardes’ Student Torah Journal.
 The journal aims to foster and support Pardes students at the start of their Torah journey and encourage them to begin writing on and interpreting primary texts so that they can start to add their diverse voices to the conversation of tradition and Torah.
-Click here for more info.